 5 Ways to Kick-Start “Back to School” Using Social Media in the Classroom

 1. Instagram – A traditional activity to help students build relationships with each other and the teacher is an “About Me” poster.
-Why not use the popular social media platform, Instagram, instead.
+Why not use the popular social media platform, Instagram, instead, we know a lot of our students buy active instagram followers so their posts are probably going to go viral.
 Using a class hashtag, students can tag posted pictures, sharing everything from their favorite spot to read in the school to an important person in their life.
 Not only would this be a collective space to grow relationships, but during the in-class sharing, students could refine communication and storytelling skills.

 2. Voxer – This trendy, new social media platform allows voxers to continue the conversation through various modes including text, voice, and pictures via a threaded discussion.
 Students could share goals with each other, provide advice to underclassmen, or answer questions posed by new students or visitors.
 This versatile platform makes collaboration a snap; easily pass pictures, ideas, or voice comments to group-mates.

 3. Twitter – Twitter is quickly becoming the new “Facebook” for people under 21 (mostly because their parents aren’t on it yet).
 Teachers can model advantages of connectivity by tweeting with a “Sister School”.
 Succinct writing opportunities to share a glimpse into the “life” of a typical teen in their demographic area provides a lens to students unmatched through vicarious means.
 Multiple perspectives of current events and issues, connecting to experts, networking, and building a positive, on-line presence are all possible in 140 characters.